The quantum tropical vertex: Gromov-Witten theory of log Calabi-Yau surfaces

 We consider now the 3-fold $Z_\fm \coloneqq Y_\fm \times \PP^1$ with the smooth log structure given by the divisorial log structure along the divisor

 The divisor $\partial Z_\fm$ is anticanonical, containing zero-dimensional strata, and so the pair $(Z_\fm, \partial Z_\fm)$ is an example of log Calabi-Yau 3-fold with maximal boundary.

 Let

-be the moduli space of genus $g$ stable log maps to $Z_{\fm}$, of class $\beta_p$, with contact order along $\partial Z_{\fm}$ given by $l_p m_p$.
-It is a proper Deligne-Mumford stack of virtual dimension $1$ and it admits a virtual fundamental class
+be the moduli space of genus $g$ stable log maps to $Z_{\fm}$, of class $\beta_p$, with contact order along $\partial Z_{\fm}$ given by $\ell_p m_p$.
+This is a proper Deligne-Mumford stack coming with a $1$-dimensional virtual fundamental class